Tildrakizumab

-Tildrakizumab, sold under the brand names Ilumya and Ilumetri, is a monoclonal antibody designed for the treatment of immunologically mediated inflammatory disorders.
-It is approved for the treatment of adult patients with moderate-to-severe plaque psoriasis in the United States and the European Union.
+Tildrakizumab, sold under the brand name Ilumya among others, is a monoclonal antibody designed for the treatment of immunologically mediated inflammatory disorders.
+It is approved for the treatment of adults with moderate-to-severe plaque psoriasis in the United States and in the European Union.

 Tildrakizumab was designed to block interleukin-23 (IL-23), a cytokine that plays a key role in managing the immune system and autoimmune disease.

 Medical use

-Tildrakizumab was approved by the Food and Drug Administration in March 2018, and the European Medicines Agency in September 2018, for the treatment of moderate-to-severe plaque psoriasis in adult patients who are candidates for systemic therapy.
+Tildrakizumab was approved by the Food and Drug Administration in March 2018, and the European Medicines Agency in September 2018, for the treatment of moderate-to-severe plaque psoriasis in adults who are candidates for systemic therapy.

 Tildrakizumab is administered via subcutaneous injection.
-It is available as a single-dose prefilled syringe containing 100 mg of tildrakizumab in 1 ml of solution.
+It is available as a single-dose prefilled syringe containing 100 mg of tildrakizumab in 1 mL of solution.

 History

 The importance of IL-23 selective inhibition for the treatment of plaque psoriasis started to increase early after its identification in the year 2000, when it was found to be a crucial player in the pathogenesis of chronic immune diseases in general, and of psoriasis in particular.
 Based on that discovery, three monoclonal antibodies that selectively bind to IL-23p19 have been approved for the treatment of plaque psoriasis.

 Originally developed by Schering-Plough, this drug became part of Merck's clinical program, following that company's acquisition of Schering-Plough in 2009.

 In September 2014 Sun Pharmaceutical acquired worldwide rights to tildrakizumab for use in all human indications from Merck in exchange for an upfront payment of US$80 million.
 Upon product approval, Sun Pharmaceutical became responsible for regulatory activities, including subsequent submissions, pharmacovigilance, post approval studies, manufacturing and commercialization of the approved product.
 In 2016, Sun Pharmaceutical signed a licensing agreement with the pharmaceutical company Almirall for marketing tildrakizumab in Europe.

 As of March 2014, the drug was in phase III clinical trials for plaque psoriasis.
-The two trials enrolled nearly 2000 patients.
+The two trials enrolled nearly 2000 participants.

 In 2016, tildrakizumab became the first IL-23p19 inhibitor to demonstrate positive results in Phase-3 clinical trials for the treatment of moderate-to-severe plaque psoriasis, further validating the importance of the role of IL-23 dependent pathways in psoriasis.
 Later on, in 2019 the 3-year study results of continuous treatment with tildrakizumab were published.
 Given that psoriasis is a chronic disease that requires lifelong treatment, data on long-term maintenance of clinical responses and long-term safety are of special interest.